 He and his wife, Sharon, dated through 4 years of VMI, married after graduation, and now live in Florida.

-Charles W. “Charlie” Sachs ’79, a proud member of the Class of 1979, graduated from VMI with a Bachelor of Arts degree in economics.
-An Echo Company cadet, he was also an NCAA tennis letterman.
-After graduation, Charlie helped establish the Omaha, Nebraska Chapter of the VMI Alumni Association.
-Following distinguished military and corporate careers, he now volunteers on the VMI Alumni Association Career Networking Committee and the New Cadet Recruiting Committee.
-He serves as Region X South director, overseeing six states and 11 chapters with over 1,500 alumni.
-Additionally, Charlie chairs the Outreach Committee, serves on the Executive Committee, and previously led the Engagement Committee.
+Charles W. “Charlie” Sachs, a proud member of the Class of 1979, earned a Bachelor of Arts degree in economics, was a Company E cadet, and an NCAA tennis letterman.
+He later co-founded the Omaha, Nebraska Chapter of the VMI Alumni Association.
+Following distinguished military and corporate careers, Sachs now serves as the director of Region X–South, responsible for 11 alumni chapters in six states with over 1,500 alumni.
+He chairs the Outreach Committee, serves on the Executive Committee and Nominations Committee, and previously chaired the Engagement Committee.

-Upon graduating from VMI, Charlie was commissioned into the U.S. Air Force as a communications-electronics officer.
-Over his 25-year military career, he held various command and staff positions in the Air Force, Air National Guard, and Air Force Reserve.
-His career highlights include serving as a flight crew member and communications team officer-in-charge on the E-4B National Airborne Operations Center, commanding an Air Force Special Operations combat communications squadron, and deploying as the J6 Director of Command and Control Communications during Operation Iraqi Freedom.
-Notably, he was the first Air Force deputy director of irregular warfare requirements.
-Charlie retired as a colonel in 2010 and transitioned to executive and leadership roles at Bank of America, Harland Clarke Holdings Corporation, and USAA, focusing on business continuity, disaster recovery, and information technology supplier governance.
+Commissioned into the U.S. Air Force as a communications-electronics officer upon graduation, Sachs served 25 years across the active Air Force, Air National Guard, and Air Force Reserve.
+His notable assignments included serving as a flight crew member and communications team officer-in-charge on the E-4B National Airborne Operations Center, commander of a Special Operations combat communications squadron, and Iraq-deployed J6 director of communications supporting Operation Iraqi Freedom.
+He also served as the first Air Force deputy director of irregular warfare requirements.
+Sachs retired as a colonel in 2010.

-Charlie holds a Juris Doctor degree from the Creighton University School of Law and a Master of Strategic Studies degree from the U.S. Army War College.
-He is also a graduate of the U.S. Air Force Air War College and the Air Command and Staff College.
-Although retired from the public and private sectors, Charlie continues to serve as a national security and Veterans Affairs adviser to Texas Congressman Chip Roy.
-He was recently appointed to the Military Officers Association of America Board of Directors.
+He holds a Juris Doctor degree from Creighton University School of Law and a Master of Strategic Studies from the U.S. Army War College.
+He is also a graduate of the U.S. Air Force Air War College and Air Command and Staff College.
+Now retired from both public service and the private sector, Sachs currently advises Congressman Chip Roy on national security and veterans affairs and serves on the Military Officers Association of America Board of Directors.

-Charlie is married to retired U.S. Air Force Reserve Lt.
-Col. Jacqueline Purdy.
-They reside in Southlake, Texas, with their lively household of three dogs and three cats.
+Sachs is married to retired U.S. Air Force Reserve Lt.
+Col. Jacqueline Purdy, a 1990 graduate of Texas A&M (Corps of Cadets).
+They live in Southlake, Texas, with their lively household of three dogs and three cats.

 Garland Gray III ’10 matriculated at VMI in August 2006.
 A history major, he competed on the cross country and track and field teams in his rat and 3rd Class years and was a cadet assistant for both squads as a 2nd Class cadet.
 Gray was a 4-year private in Charlie Company and served on his class’s Ring Figure committee.
 Gray began his involvement with the VMI alumni community by attending events hosted by the VMI Club of Richmond.
 He joined the VMI Club of Richmond’s board in 2014 before serving as its secretary, vice president, and finally as its president in 2020.
 He has served as the Region XII (Central Virginia) regional director since July 2021.